The Hour (2011 TV series): Cancellation

 The show was officially cancelled by the BBC on 12 February 2013.
 The BBC commented: "We loved the show but have to make hard choices to bring new shows through."
 It was commented that while the show had received good reviews, its viewing figures were low and therefore a third series was not merited.
 The second series only managed to muster an average of 1.24 million viewers per episode, compared to the first series which managed an average of 2.02 million.
 For BBC2, primetime shows normally require an average audience of at least 1.75 million to be recommissioned.
 Producers commented that they were upset to see the show cancelled, as they had plans for a third series.
-On 18 April 2018, The Hour writer Abi Morgan revealed in an interview with RadioTimes that she was trying to resurrect the series for a third series in 1960's London.
+On 18 April 2018, The Hour writer Abi Morgan revealed in an interview with RadioTimes that she was trying to resurrect the series for a third series set in 1960s London.
 The Hour's Executive producer Jane Featherstone also said that she would be keen to revive the show.